kcodeg123/DevBoxPoC/README.md

 Check this [tutorial](https://blog.jongallant.com/2020/05/azure-delete-multiple-resource-groups/) for more guidance if needed.

-# Scenario 1: Project Lead manages assigned Projects with Microsoft hosted Network & built-in VM Images

-## IT Admin actions
+# Scenario 0: Initial steps to perform by the IT Admin

-* Create user on M365 admin center
+* Create the users on M365 admin center (unless already present)
+  * At least 1 Project Lead
+  * At least 1 Developer
+> Depending on the scenarios that you choose to test for this PoC, you may want to create more users.
 * Create the Dev Center
 * Create a dev box definition with built-in VM
 * Create a Project
+> Similar to the #users, depending on the actual setup in your organization, you may want to create more of these resources.

+# Scenario 1: Project Lead manages assigned Projects with Microsoft hosted Network & built-in VM Images

+## IT Admin actions

 * Give Project access to the Project Lead
   * For this PoC, we will consider Owner permissions on the Project